Film Career Finder

 While multiple screenwriting programs can help to teach an aspiring Screenwriter or TV Writer how to properly format a script, it’s important that they understand all the various components of a script and why each is necessary for this type of storytelling.

 Beyond technical expertise, Screenwriters and TV Writers must also understand how all the many elements of writing for the screen should come together to create a cohesive and compelling story.
-Some of these elements that a Screenwriter or TV Writer must masters include:
+Some of these elements that a Screenwriter or TV Writer must master include:

 • Act structure